tibordp/terraform-hcloud-dualstack-k8s/README.md

   - pods are allocated a private IPv4 address and a public IPv6 from the /64 subnet that Hetzner gives to every node.
 No masquerading needed for outbound IPv6 traffic!
   - Dual-stack and IPv6-only `Service`s get a private (ULA) IPv6 address
   - Wireguard for pod-to-pod traffic encryption (Hetzner [private networks are [not encrypted](https://docs.hetzner.com/cloud/networks/faq/#is-traffic-inside-hetzner-cloud-networks-encrypted))
-- deploys the [Controller Manager](https://github.com/hetznercloud/hcloud-cloud-controller-manager) so `LoadBalancer` services provision Hetzner load balancers
+- deploys the [Controller Manager](https://github.com/hetznercloud/hcloud-cloud-controller-manager) so `LoadBalancer` services provision Hetzner load balancers and deleted nodes are cleaned up.
 - deploys the [Container Storage Interface](https://github.com/hetznercloud/csi-driver) for dynamic provisioning of volumes

 ## Some important notes